Skip to content

 Time bars are the standard among practitioners and academics: one-minute, one-hour, or daily intervals.
 A fixed clock produces the same number of observations whether the market is trending, volatile, or silent.
 Quiet periods oversample noise; volatile periods undersample information.
 Standard evaluation protocols assume observations are roughly exchangeable and information-dense.
 Clock-based sampling distorts both.

 XRPulse uses information-driven sampling.
 Bars close when the market produces enough new information to warrant a new observation, not when a clock ticks.
-The concept was introduced by López de Prado in Advances in Financial Machine Learning (Wiley, 2018): sampling should be driven by market activity, not by arbitrary time intervals.
+The principle is simple: the model should learn from market activity rather than from arbitrary time intervals.
+The concept follows López de Prado's broader argument in Advances in Financial Machine Learning (Wiley, 2018): sampling should be driven by information, not by the clock.

 The candles visible on the XRPulse dashboard are a display convention for readers.
 They are not what the model consumes.